mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 * **reducers** - don't be afraid to use `combineReducers` as much as needed
 * **selectors** - the split between operations and selectors resembles the CQRS pattern.
 Selector functions take a slice of the application state and return some data based on that.
 They never introduce any changes to the application state.
 * **index** - export the default reducers, export as named exports the action creators and export types if they are needed elsewhere.

+Feature folder definitely make sense for isolated bounded-context kind of components.
+But for reducers, it may be difficult to know how the global state tree looks like.

 ## Authentication